puppetlabs/puppet-docs/source/pe/3.2/install_upgrading.markdown

       * make sure the `facts_terminus` parameter is set to `inventory_active_record`.

   Finally, perform your upgrade.

-- Upgrading is now handled by the installer, which will detect whether or not a previous version of PE is present and will then run in "install" or "upgrade" mode as appropriate.
+- Upgrading is handled by the installer, which will detect whether or not a previous version of PE is present and will then run in "install" or "upgrade" mode as appropriate.

-- After upgrading your puppet master server, you will not be able to issue orchestration commands to PE 2.x agent nodes until they have been upgraded to PE 3.2.
-The version of the orchestration engine used in PE 3.x is incompatible with that used by PE 2.x.
+- After upgrading your puppet master server, you will not be able to issue orchestration commands to PE 2 series agent nodes until they have been upgraded to the PE 3 series.
+The version of the orchestration engine used in PE 3 is incompatible with that used by PE 2.

 - For PE 3.0 and later, URLs pointing to module files must contain `modules/`, as in `puppet:///modules/`.

-- On AIX 5.3, as in PE 2.8.3, puppet agents still depend on readline-4-3.2 being installed.
+- On AIX 5.3, puppet agents still depend on readline-4-3.2 being installed.
 You can check the installed version of readline by running `rpm -q readline`.

 - On AIX 6.1 and 7.1, the default version of readline, 4-3.2, is insufficient.
 You need to replace it *before* upgrading by running:

         rpm -e --nodeps readline